 Latex sacs in pen are nothing new.
-The introduction of the latex sac to hold the ink was however a radical idea when it was introduced a hundred years ago. (shocking how time flies!)
-Radical enough the “eyedropper or safety only” crowd was left scrambling to catch up, and the patent battles were as common as they are between Samsung and Apple.
+The introduction of the latex sac to hold the ink was however, a radical idea when it was introduced a hundred years ago. (shocking how time flies!)
+Radical enough that the “eyedropper” or “safety only” crowd was left scrambling to catch up, and the patent battles that developed were as common as they are today between Samsung and Apple.

 Fast forward to today.
 The legacy of the latex sac lives on, and it’s disposition to fail, simply leaking, turning to goo and eventually becoming petrified is one of the reasons why I’m in business.
 They fail.
 Some sooner than others, but they eventually fail.

 Those of us who repair pens for a living have seen a startling, indeed perhaps alarming, trend of premature failures in pens sacs happening at an increasing rate over the last 5 or 6 years.
 There’s a lot of discussion about the cause, but it often comes back to one of two things – the material used to make the sac, and the ink used in the pen.
 When I dig and ask questions about how the pen was used, I find that one of the modern super-saturated “boutique inks” like Noodlers or Private Reserve, or a saturated ink containing red die was used in the pen.
 Failure sometimes happens in a matter of a couple of months, sometimes it takes several months or a year.

 This is very frustrating for a professional pen mechanic.
 We can do everything possible to make a pen write very well, as it should.
 We buy the best materials we can to restore the pen, only to see the sac fail in a few months instead of several years later as had been the case a decade ago.
 The most likely causes are the things over which we have absolutely no control – the material used to make the sac, and the ink that the owner chooses to use in their pen.